Tonka12345/re-GeLaCo/README.md

 [evaluator/server.py](evaluator/server.py) loads Llama-2-7B once and services fitness requests over named FIFOs from a C++ NSGA-II driver in [ecf/](ecf/).

-Two run configurations are provided:

-- **5h variant** (current) — 4,000 evaluations, ~20 generations.
-Produces a
-  real but under-converged Pareto front.
-Fits in shared GPU queues easily.
-- **72h variant** (paper-faithful, planned) — 30,000 evaluations,
-  ~150 generations.
-Matches the paper exactly. **Not yet executed** — needs a 72 h slot in the GPU queue.

 A separate single-evaluation prototype lives on the `evaluation-testing` branch — see its `README.md` for that workflow.